 👌 Excellent Product Experience

-A PIM enables consistency in your marketing and sales messages, in turn providing a great product experience for your users - and this is major.
-84% of customers say that a company's experience is as necessary as its product or service.
+A PIM enables consistency in your marketing and sales messages, providing a great product experience for your users - and this is major.
+84% of customers say that the experience a company provides is as necessary as its product or service.

 Let me ask you this: how many times have you seen one product price, only to see that the price is higher when you’re about to check out?
 How many times have you seen a discount offer that has expired, although not all channels have been edited to reflect this?

-In these cases, users are highly disappointed, and the likelihood of purchase dramatically decreases.
+In these cases, users are highly disappointed, and the likelihood of purchasing dramatically decreases.
 Well, PIM ensures this doesn’t happen.